-Join Joel Bradley for an in-depth discussion in this video Using filters (Normal Combine, etc.) to create the normal maps, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Using filters (Normal Combine, etc.) to create the normal maps, part of Learning Substance Designer.

 - After all the work that we put into generating them…in the previous chapter, you have probably been wondering…when we were going to make use of the grayscale crack…and small detail flows…that we still have sitting in our graph area.…Well, as we want, in this video, to generate the normal maps…that will give our surface the appearance…of wear and tear with depth, now is that time.…With the first step, as you might have guessed,…being to hit the spacebar key…and Add a new Frame to the work area.…Let's give it a new name, so over in the Title field,…let's call it Normal_Maps, press Enter,…and then change its Color to something like a light blue.…